hypervel/hypervel.org/docs/docs/scheduling.md

 ### Sub-Minute Scheduled Tasks

 On most operating systems, cron jobs are limited to running a maximum of once per minute.
-However, Laravel Hyperf's scheduler allows you to schedule tasks to run at more frequent intervals, even as often as once per second:
+However, Hypervel's scheduler allows you to schedule tasks to run at more frequent intervals, even as often as once per second:

 ```php
 $schedule->call(function () {